ropolomx/FluMatch/README.md

 `diagflu.py` will do a BLAST search of your annotated sequences vs. a local database.
 You need to build said database.
 The instructions to do this are:

 1. Download the sequences from NCBI or [FluDB](fludb.org) that you want to compare to your contigs.
-In my case I downloaded all the Influenza Virus A sequences that currently exist in NCBI (taxid:11320).
+In my case I downloaded all the Influenza Virus A sequences that existed in NCBI on May 26, 2016 (taxid:11320).
 I have a [Perl script](https://gist.github.com/ropolomx/1155bf740716d488f83b6f905fc2327d) that you can use to do that from the command line.
 2. Once you have the database you want, you need to type in the following commands:

   `makeblastdb -in filename.fasta -dbtype nucl -title filename -out filename`